Shibusawa Eiichi: Biography

 Shibusawa was an advocate throughout his life of the idea that good ethics and business should be in harmony.
-The number of enterprises in which he was involved as founder or supporter is said to exceed five hundred, and includes Mizuho Financial Group, The 77 Bank, Tokio Marine Nichido, Imperial Hotel, Tokyo Stock Exchange, Tokyo Gas, Toyobo, Tokyu Corporation, Keihan Electric Railway, Taiheiyo Cement, Oji Paper Company, Sapporo Breweries, NYK Line, and the Gyeongin Railway and the Gyeongbu Railway in Korea.
+The number of enterprises in which he was involved as founder or supporter is said to exceed five hundred, and includes Mizuho Financial Group, The 77 Bank, Tokio Marine Nichido, Imperial Hotel, Tokyo Stock Exchange, Tokyo Gas, Toyobo, Tokyu Corporation, Keihan Electric Railway, Taiheiyo Cement, Oji Paper Company, Sapporo Breweries, NYK Line, Tokyo Jinzo Hiryo (Tokyo Artificial Fertilizer Company), and the Gyeongin Railway and the Gyeongbu Railway in Korea.
 He was president of the Tokyo Chamber of Commerce.
 Moreover, he spearheaded many works for the betterment of society, and was an enthusiastic supporter of education, especially higher education in the field of business such as current Hitotsubashi University and current Tokyo Keizai University, higher education for women, and private schools.
 Shibusawa involved himself in some 600 projects related to education, social welfare and others.
 In addition, Shibusawa made efforts to promote the exchange of goods and good will across national boundaries through private-sector diplomacy.
 In 1902 he visited Germany, France and the United Kingdom.

-1908: Baron Shibusawa and members of the Mitsui & Company, along with other Japanese business leaders greeted the first official U.S. Business delegation to visit Japan.
-This U.S. delegation was led by Frank A. Vanderlip accompanied by sixty members of the Associated Chambers of Commerce of the Pacific Coast, a business organization founded prior to U.S. Chamber of Commerce.
-Eiichi Shibusawa had invited these U.S. representatives to visit Japan to bridge their nations diplomatically and to promote increased business and commerce.
+In 1920, Baron Shibusawa and members of the Mitsui & Company, along with other Japanese business leaders greeted the first official U.S. business delegation to visit Japan.
+This U.S. delegation was led by Frank A. Vanderlip accompanied by other US business and political leaders and some of their wives.
+These visitors included: Harry E. Benedict, Henry W. Taft, Jacob G. Shurman, Darwin Kingsley, Julian Street, Seymour L. Cromwell President of the New York Stock Exchange, Lewis L. Clark, Lyman Judson Gage, American financier and Presidential Cabinet officer, George Eastman American entrepreneur who founded the Eastman Kodak Company.
+Eiichi Shibusawa had invited these U.S. representatives to visit Japan to bridge their nations diplomatically and promote increased business and commerce.

-1909: In appreciation for the hospitality shown to the 1908 U.S. Business Delegation during their visit to Japan, the Associated Chambers of Commerce of the Pacific Coast invited Shibusawa and his business delegation to visit the U.S in 1909, where they toured 53 cities from coast to coast - travelling 11,000 miles over a three month period.
-The 1909 illustration to the right is linked a celebratory banquet reception held in Ithaca, New York, honoring the visit of the Shibusawa Delegation.
-The Japanese delegates were greeted by Governor David Rowland Francis (the future U.S. Secretary of Interior) and the Dean of the Arts College of Cornell University Charles H. Hull.
-One of the prominent speakers at this diplomatic goodwill event was Robert H. Treman.